hotmeshio/sdk-typescript/README.md

 ### Cyclical Workflow
 This example calls an activity and then sleeps for a week.
 It runs indefinitely until it's manually stopped.
 It takes advantage of durable execution and can safely sleep for months or years.

->Container restarts have no impact on actively executing workflows as all state is retained in Redis.
+>Container restarts have no impact on actively executing workflows as all state is retained in the backend.

 1. Define the **workflow** logic.
 This one calls a legacy `statusDiagnostic` function once a week.